GreenwichDB/GreenwichDB/README.md

 The concept of Greenwich is to provide 1 DataStore, and only 1, so it removes complications completely.
 It's faster and lighter on the server, and provides a simple API.

+## How does it work?

+Simple.
+We have a `dbFunctions` table and a `grenwich` table.
+What we do, is define our functions on `dbFunctions`, then when you call `GetDB` iterate through each function and return an instance of it.
+This means that you don't have to do `dbFunctions:Set("hello", "key", "value")` - simply `Grenwich:GetDB("hello"):Set("key", "value")`

 ## Usage

 To require Greenwich, simple append the following code to your script: